 Hire an attorney whose practice is limited to vehicular accidents and injuries

-If you have been injured while riding a motorcycle due to another driver’s negligence, call me, Charlie Ward, at (317) 639-9501 for a free consultation.
+If you have been injured while riding a motorcycle due to another driver’s negligence, call me, Charlie Ward of Ward & Ward Law Firm, at (317) 639-9501 for a free consultation.
 As an experienced motorcycle crash lawyer in Indianapolis, Indiana, I would like to talk with you.